WPT white text PNG

 INTENTION 3 – Fostering personal attributes

-In year 7 pupils are taught a broad range of activities including outwitting opponents (take risks and rise to a challenge), competing at maximum levels (Dreaming Big), exploring and communicating ideas etc with a focus on improving their physical, social and emotional well-being.
+In year 7 pupils are taught a broad range of activities with a focus on improving their physical, social and emotional well-being.
 They will become competent, confident and expert in their techniques, and apply them across different sports.
+Pupils are taught across four strands of the curriculum, which include Performance, Leadership, Officiating and Knowledge, enabling pupils to demonstrate achievement beyond practical ability.

-When entering Y8 and Y9 students follow pathways dependent on their areas of strength having completed Year 7.
-Students will continue to access a range, however, they will study a more specific curriculum.
+When entering Y8 and Y9 students follow progressions of the areas completed in Year 7.
+Students will continue to access a range of activities and demonstrate their ability across the four strands.
 All students across Year 7 & 8 should understand what makes a performance effective and how to apply these principles to their own and others work.

 INTENTION 4 – Enriching student experiences and broadening their horizons